-Federal loan programs are available to graduate business students through the USC Student Financial Aid Office.
+Federal loan programs are available to graduate business students through the UofSC Student Financial Aid Office.
 The priority deadline to apply is late February or early March.
-For details, call 803-777-8134 or visit their website.
+For more details, call 803-777-8134.

-International students should visit the International Students Services Web site for additional information concerning funding opportunities.
+International students should visit the International Student Services website for additional information concerning funding opportunities.

 For a selected list of national fellowships and scholarships, please visit the Office of Fellowships & Scholar Programs.